openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

   * Use `p` to increase the size of the input window

 The model inference process on the image is simillar to the Non-interactive mode with the exception that model infers asynchronously.
-The phrase "Demo application works asynchronously" means, that model inference is performed in asynchronous mode and does not block main thread, so the image from the web-camera can move smoothly enough.
+Demo application works asynchronously.
+That means that model inference is performed in asynchronous mode and does not block main thread, so the image from the web-camera can move smoothly enough.
 Rendering of the image is also performed in asynchronous mode.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).